eulersson/notes/content/ESL/Reflection on Teaching English as Second Language.md

 😔 I don't know how to handle the case where they take long to reply or when they fail.
 In both of these cases I say the correct answer and continue to prevent stopping the flow of the class.

 😔 Don't assume they can draw shapes you consider simple as in the [[Prepositions of Place Sheet for Students]] easily...
 That's why I ended up making the printed handout.

+😔 Activities such as [[English Class 8#Activity Placing Items Around (30 min)]] that involves racing for completing objectives can get chaotic!
+Careful!